 Most interior design shows follow five easy steps: assess the client’s needs, design space, renovate, accessorize, and reveal to the client.
 This five-step process oversimplifies the designer’s job and removes the client from the design process.

 Usually the client is integrated in the planning of the space so they can help the designer capture their style and create a place they’ll enjoy.
 On renovation-related shows, the designers usually do a small assessment of the client’s needs and come back the next day with a design plan that the client instantly approves.

 This would rarely happen.

-It takes much longer than a day to draw an intricate, accurate and creative design plan and have it be approved by the client.
-Often, adjustments are made following presentation of the initial plans.
+It takes much longer than a day to draw an intricate, accurate, and creative design plan and have it be approved by the client.
+Often, adjustments are made following the presentation of the initial plans.

-During the renovation stage on television, the designer usually helps bust down some walls and maybe puts in some tile, but nobody sees the floor plans and elevations of the house, and it’s highly unlikely a designer would be part of the construction crew.
+During the renovation stage on television, the designer usually helps bust down some walls and maybe puts in some tile.
+Still, nobody sees the floor plans and elevations of the house, and it’s highly unlikely a designer would be part of the construction crew.

 Then the designer decorates the space in less than a few hours with furniture that coincidently arrived on the same day, never mind back orders or lengthy production times.
 This process is fast and pretty inaccurate, which makes interior designers seem like magical decorators and not educated professionals.

 From what you see on television, being an interior designer might seem easy, but interior design television needs to expose more of the reality of the job.
 With a few changes, interior design television could be really effective and help designers earn the same respect as architects.